bmx22c/Plugin_TwitchChatBotRenewed/README.md

 ├─ TwitchChatBot.op
 ```

+## Dependency
+This plugin now uses the Checkpoint Counter plugin as a dependency, thanks to Phlarx.
+If you don't have this plugin, any checkpoint related commands will be disabled.

+You can download the plugin [here](https://openplanet.dev/plugin/checkpointcounter).

 ## Settings
 ### Parameters
 You will need to register with your Ubisoft account (the same as your Trackmania account otherwise it won't work) by clicking on: